-"The Hell of the North"
+'The Hell of the North'

-Very few bike races are nicknamed with such marked connotations.
-But Paris-Roubaix really is a Sunday in Hell, for those riding at least.
-For those lucky enough to be watching from the sofa, a ‘Sunday in Paradise’ would perhaps be more accurate.
+Very few bike races have such marked, sadistic connotations.
+However, Paris-Roubaix really is a Sunday in Hell, for the participants, at least.

-Following its postponement, Paris Roubaix will take place on Sunday 3rd October 2021.
+Following its postponement, Paris-Roubaix will take place on Sunday 3rd October 2021.

-In 2020, for the first time since World War II, no edition of Paris-Roubaix took place due to the global pandemic.
-This fact alone makes us even more excited about The Hell of the North this year.
+In 2020, for the first time since World War II, Paris-Roubaix did not take place due to the global pandemic.
+We are doubly excited about 'The Hell of the North' this year after an extended wait.

 We are also thrilled to see the inaugural Women’s Paris-Roubaix this year.